Schoolforbasics/runbooks/AnacondaRepo.md

         conda config --add channels https://conda.anaconda.org/t/$BINSTAR_TOKEN/binstar/
         conda config --add channels https://conda.anaconda.org/t/$ANACONDA_TOKEN/anaconda-server/

-Note: You should have received two tokens from Continuum Support, one for each channel.
+**Note:** You should have received **two** tokens from Continuum Support, one for each channel.
 If you haven't, please contact support@continuum.io.
-The channels will be added to Conda by updating the `/home/binstar/.condarc` file.
-No tokens are required for Air Gap installs.
+Tokens are not required for Air Gap installs.

 ##### **7.2.** Install the Anaconda Repo packages via conda: